 About The Indiana Natural Heritage Data Center

-The Indiana Natural Heritage Data Center, established in 1978, represents a comprehensive attempt to determine the state’s most significant natural areas through anextensive statewide inventory.
+Celebrating 40 years as a heritage program, the Indiana Natural Heritage Data Center (INHDC) was established in 1978.
+INHDC represents a comprehensive effort to determine the state’s most significant natural areas through an extensive statewide inventory.
 It is part of the Natural Heritage Network, a worldwide system of Heritage Programs lead by NatureServe.

 Indiana has an exceptionally diverse selection of natural habitats, which in turn supports high species diversity.
 To assure adequate methods for evaluating this information and setting sound land protection priorities the program is designed to provide information about: